Zaskoda/laraddress/readme.md

 *  Run your own address book server, own your data
 *  Friends can login and update their address book info
 *  Share your contact details in return
-*  Contact details include
+*  Contact details include:
-    - name,
-    - birthday,
+    - Name and Birthday
-    - address,
+    - Addresses
-    - email
+    - Email Accounts
-    - website
+    - Website and Blogs
-    - blogs
+    - Social Media Accounts
-    - social media accounts

 ## Future Features